RickStrahl/Westwind.RazorHosting/Readme.md

 		@{for (int i = 0; i < 10; i++)
 		  {
 			  Response.WriteLine(i + ".");
 		  }

+	   You can also render nested templates from string
+	   @RenderTemplate("Child Template rendered from String.
+Name: @Model.Name",Model)
 	</body>
 	</html>

-Note that you can render partials, by specifying the virtual path for the partial.
+Note that you can render partials, by specifying the virtual path for the partial relative to the to TemplateBasePath specified.

 ####Running in a separate AppDomain wiht UseAppDomain####
 Note that you can choose to host the container in a separate AppDomain by using: